Sustainability in the value chain

 • Measure and report on carbon emissions from the company

-We expect all our suppliers to take a proactive approach when it comes to social conditions both in their own operations and in their supply chain.
+We expect all our suppliers to take a concious approach to social conditions both in their own operations and in their supply chain.
 We encourage our suppliers to have:

 • Guidelines and policies that safeguard human rights and decent working conditions, anchored at the highest level internally

-• Established formalized process to assess, mitigate and manage risks of human rights violations
+• Established process to assess, mitigate and manage risks of human rights violations

-• Established mechanisms and routines to follow up risks in their own supply chain
+• Established routines to follow up risks in their own supply chain

-• Has signed the UN Global Compact's 10 Principles for responsible business and ensures that subcontractors do the same
+• Has signed and/or follow the UN Global Compact's 10 Principles for responsible business and ensures that subcontractors do the same

 Furthermore, we want suppliers, upon request, to be able to state their most significant risk areas for violation of human rights and decent working conditions and how they follow up on these risk areas, both in their own business and in their supply chain.